rubengmurray/joi-schema-to-file/README.md

   ]
 }

+// NOTE: Cannot currently be run concurrently
-// Specificy the full path to the file you want to create

-const fileNameAndPath = `${__dirname}/import-export-output.js`
+// Specify the full path to the file you want to create (e.g.) const fileNameAndPath = `${__dirname}/import-export-output.js` generateSchema(myObj, {
-await generateSchema(myObj, {
   stdOut: false,
   fileNameAndPath,
   jsModuleOptions: {